 Getting bank personal loans may be easy for consumers who just want to use their personal bank to borrow.
 Additionally, some banks offer good deals even for those who aren’t customers.
 We took a look at interest rates, loan amounts, credit score requirements, and considered different scenarios to come up with this list of best personal loans from banks:

 Secured loans are not common and therefore not listed in detail in this article.
 However, we make note of any banks that provide secured loans.

 Best Overall : Wells Fargo

 Wells Fargo offers several options for personal loans, including loan terms as short as 12 months and as long as 84 months.
-On top of that, the rate is competitive at 5.99% with a 0.25% discount offered to autopay customers with a Wells Fargo checking account.
+On top of that, the rate is competitive at 5.74% including a 0.25% discount offered to autopay customers with a Wells Fargo checking account.
 Additionally, there are no fees for a Wells Fargo personal loan and you can borrow up to $100,000, an amount that can accommodate a variety of needs including home repairs and renovations.
 Wells Fargo offers secured loans, too.
 All of this flexibility makes it one of the best banks for personal loans.